statisticalbiotechnology/cb2030/prep/vae.md

 ## Additional material

 * A nice Blog post on [VAE](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)
+* One of the leading [single cell RNA sequencing processing packages](https://scvi-tools.org/), to large degree based on VAEs.
 * If you want more details, on VAE, the original [preprint](https://arxiv.org/pdf/1312.6114.pdf) is nice, but might be challenging.